High-speed XYZ-nanopositioner for scanning ion conductance microscopy

-We first captured hopping-mode SICM images of Grating 1 samples immersed in a solution containing 0.15 M KCl, using a nanopipette with pore radius, $r_{\textrm{p}} \sim$10 nm.
-The $v_\textbf{f}$ and hopping amplitude were set at 400 nm/ms and 300 nm, respectively.
-Figure 5(a) shows a topographic image captured at 3.5 s/frame for a scan range of $\sim$25 $\times$ 25 $\mu$m$^2$ with 50 $\times$ 50 pixels.
+We first captured hopping-mode SICM images of Grating 1 samples immersed in a solution containing \SI{0.15}{M} KCl.
+The $v_\textrm{f}$ and hopping amplitude were set at \SI{400}{nm/ms} and 300 nm, respectively.
+Figure \ref{f5}(a) shows a topographic image captured at 3.5 s/frame for a scan range of $\sim$25 $\times$ \SI{25}{\micro m^2} with 50 $\times$ 50 pixels.
 The image shows a grating pitch with variations of 20\% in the X- and Y-directions, mainly due to the hysteresis effect of the XY-piezoactuators and partially due to the cross-coupling between them.
-Since it is possible to compensate for these effects by exploiting previously reported methods\cite{yong2010reducing,watanabe2013wide}, we do not focus on this issue in this study.
-In Fig. 5(a), no notable undesirable vibrations appeared even at the left edge region of the image, where the scanning direction was inverted and hence the X-positioner was driven at high frequencies.
-The $v_\textbf{f}$ value, 400 nm/ms, used in this imaging is significantly larger than the typical $v_\textbf{f}$ values used in conventional SICM systems ($\sim$20 nm/ms).
-Although the comparable $v_\textbf{f}$ value $\sim$500 nm/ms was reported for a fast Z-positioner equipped with a nanopipette of $r_{\textrm{p}} \simeq$ 50 nm\cite{novak2014imaging}, the attainable $v_\textbf{f}$ depends on $r_{\textrm{p}}$, as mentioned above.
-Therefore, our Z-positioner improved the Z-positioning latency by a factor of $\sim$4, compared to the previously reported one\cite{novak2014imaging}.
+Since it is possible to compensate for these effects by exploiting previously reported methods~\cite{yong2010reducing,watanabe2013wide}, we do not focus on this issue in this study.
+In Fig. \ref{f5}(a), no notable undesirable vibrations appeared even at the left edge region of the image, where the scanning direction was inverted and hence the X-positioner was driven at high frequencies.
+The $v_\textrm{f}$ value, \SI{400}{nm/ms}, used in this imaging is significantly larger than the typical $v_\textrm{f}$ values used in conventional SICM systems ($\sim$\SI{20}{nm/ms}).
+Although the comparable $v_\textrm{f}$ value $\sim$\SI{500}{nm/ms} was reported for a large nanopore diameter $\sim$ 100 nm~\cite{novak2014imaging}, atainable $v_\textrm{f}$ value will decrease to $\sim$\SI{100}{nm/ms} when the previous report uses an identical nanopore diameter ($\sim$\SI{20}{nm}) used in this study.
+Therefore, our positioner significantly improved the $v_\textrm{f}$.